A common question I get when first working with people is whether you should save or invest?

 I put a lot of money into investments, particularly property, that were actually costing me cash flow each week.

-It took some time for these investments to start adding cash to my financial position, which in hindsight is a lesson I wish I had have known before I started.
+It took some time for these investments to start adding cash to my financial position, which in hindsight is a lesson I wish I had known before I started.
 It would have saved me lots of money and especially time.

 And here is the real kicker…